-The DAC digital inputs on the ADV7202 [9:0] are TTL-compatible.
-Data may be latched into the device in three different modes programmable via I2C or SPI.
+The DAC digital inputs on the ADV7202 [9:0] are TTL compatible.
+Data may be latched into the device in three different modes, programmable via I2C.

-DAC Mode 1, single clock, single edge (see Figure 13) uses only the rising edge of DAC_CLK1 to latch data into the device.
-DAC_CLK0 is a data line that goes high to indicate that the data is for DAC0.
-Subsequent data words go to the next DAC in sequence.
+DAC Mode 1, single clock, single edge (see Figure 10) uses only the rising edge of DACCLK1 to latch data into the device.
+DACCLK0 is a data line that goes high to indicate that the data is for DAC0.
+Subsequent data-words go to the next DAC in sequence.

-DAC Mode 2, dual edge, dual clock (see Figure 14) clocks data in on both edges of DAC_CLK0 and DAC_CLK1.
-Using this option, data can is latched into the device at four times the clock speed.
+DAC Mode 2, dual edge, dual clock (see Figure 11) clocks data in on both edges of DACCLK0 and DACCLK1.
+Using this option, data can be latched into the device at four times the clock speed.
+All four DACs are used in this mode.

-DAC Mode 3, 4:2:2 mode (see Figure 15).
-Using this option, 4:2:2 video data is latched in using DAC_CLK1, while DAC_CLK0 is used as a data line that is brought to a high state when Cr data is input; hence Y will appear on DAC1, Cr on DAC2, and Cb on DAC0.
+DAC Mode 3, 4:2:2 mode (see Figure 12).
+Using this option, 4:2:2 video data is latched in using DACCLK1, while DACCLK0 is used as a data line that is brought to a high state when Cr data is input; hence Y will appear on DAC1, Cr on DAC2, and Cb on DAC0.